 Many companies are expanding technology to allow better accessibility for those with disabilities.
 Here are a few of the more recent blog posts on this topic.

 About the Guide

 This guide provides resources on the topic of disability.
-It contains both specific links to the University of Michigan as well as external links to other sites such as Disability.gov and the U.S. Department of Health and Human Services.
+Not only does the guide offers resources specific to the University of Michigan, but it also include external links to other sites such as Disability.gov and the U.S. Department of Health and Human Services.